icclab/hurtle_cc_api/README.md

 # Hurtle Cloud Controller (CC) API

-Login to the CC dev box and install the dependencies:
+Login to a VM or server for the CC and install the dependencies:

 	$ pip install mox pyssf